xrstf/dj/README.md

   pjutil [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell exec        Execute a command in a Prow job Pod help        Help about any command kind-proxy  Tunnel through to a kind cluster running inside a Prow job pod, making it available on localhost:8080 logs        Stream the logs of the test container of a Prow job Pod
+  completion      Generate the autocompletion script for the specified shell exec            Execute a command in a Prow job Pod help            Help about any command kind-proxy      Tunnel through to a kind cluster running inside a Prow job pod, making it available on localhost:8080 kkp-usercluster Retrieves the kubeconfig for accessing the KKP user cluster in an e2e job logs            Stream the logs of the test container of a Prow job Pod

 Flags:
   -h, --help                help for pjutil